crizzs/Flight_Buddy_App/README.md

 A Node app built with MongoDB, Angular, AWS SNS and interfacing with Tesseract, OpenOCR Project.

 Presently, Tesseract can recognise various types of images, pdf and text across 100+ languages.
+(You will have to manually setup the tesseract API service)

 ## Requirements